I0August/PFCM/README.md

-# PFCoM
+# PFCoM (Work in Progress)
-Plug Flow Compartmentalization for Compartmental Models\
+Plug Flow Compartmentalization for Compartmental Models
-Work in Progress

 This repository contains functions and example scripts used for plug flow compartmentalization of velocity fields obtained from OpenFOAM simulations (finite volume data format).